freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/moon-orbit-lab/user-stories.md

 1. Your `.earth` and `.moon` `div` elements should have a background color and `border-radius` to make them look like planets.

 1. The orbit path for the moon around the Earth should be a circle.
-The `.orbit` `div` should be centered with respect to the `earth`
+The `.orbit` `div` should be centered with respect to `.earth`.

 1. You should define a `@keyframes orbit` animation that rotates the `.orbit` element 360 degrees around its center.
 You should apply this animation to the `.orbit` element with a duration of `5` seconds, a linear timing function, and infinite iterations.